-Candice is a third year PhD student, adjunct professor, and teaching assistant.
+Candice is a third year PhD student, adjunct instructor, and teaching assistant.
 She holds a Bachelor of Science and a Master of Science in Criminal Justice from the University of Tennessee.
 Her research interest includes juvenile offending, terrorism, and racial disparities.

 Robert J.L.
 Archer